markus7800/Beth/readme.md

 > julia play.jl
 ```
 will start a server at `localhost:8000` where you can play against the default engine which takes about 10-20 seconds to move.
-It is on par with chess.com engines of expert level strength.
+It is on par with chess.com engines of advanced to expert level strength.
 For now the search configuration can only be changed un `play.jl`

 ### About